CodeNow/blog/_posts/2016-05-24-blueprint-architecture-for-managing-static-sites.md

 <h3 class="h3">Context</h3>

-<p class="p">Let’s say you’ve picked your favorite static site generator from <a class="link" target="_blank" href="https://www.staticgen.com/">this list</a>, and you’ve set up your blog / static site and have everything running locally.
+<p class="p">Let’s say you’ve picked your favorite static site generator from <a class="link"href="https://www.staticgen.com/">this list</a>, and you’ve set up your blog / static site and have everything running locally.
 Now you need to deploy your site somewhere.
-There are plenty of options including <a class="link" target="_blank" href="https://aws.amazon.com/s3/">Amazon S3</a>, <a class="link" target="_blank" href="https://surge.sh/">Surge</a>, and <a class="link" target="_blank" href="https://www.firebase.com/docs/hosting/">Firebase Hosting</a>.
+There are plenty of options including <a class="link"href="https://aws.amazon.com/s3/">Amazon S3</a>, <a class="link"href="https://surge.sh/">Surge</a>, and <a class="link"href="https://www.firebase.com/docs/hosting/">Firebase Hosting</a>.
 You’re able to manually deploy your site easily enough from your local machine to your favorite provider, or you use continuous integration tools and deploy your site automatically with a flow like this:</p>

 <ol class="ol"><li class="li">Push your content or revisions to the master branch on GitHub</li>
   <li class="li">CI/CD tools build/generate assets for static site</li>